Illuminum2/c-3d-projection/README.md

 ## How to Run

 Option 1: You can access the project [here](https://blackbox.hackclub.com/editor/?code=2e5f68) on the Blackbox website.
+*Warning*: No longer works as the editor was updated.

 Option 2: Copy the `main.c` file.
 Paste it into the [editor](https://blackbox.hackclub.com/editor/).